 The following quality improvement recipes from the RCoA's Quality Improvement Compendium may help departments to meet this standard: 7.2 Anaesthetic care for women who are obese during pregnancy, 7.7 Pain relief after caesarean section.

-1.7.1.2 An obstetric anaesthetist takes part in regular multidisciplinary 'labour ward forum' or equivalent meetings.
+1.7.1.3 Anaesthesia is represented as part of the planning of maternity services.
+This should include the lead obstetric anaesthetist, or a deputy, taking part in regular multidisciplinary 'labour ward forum' or equivalent meetings.